hamid4lami/hamid4lami/README.md

 <h2 align="left">Hi 👋!
-My name is Hamid, and I'm a software developer from Australia.</h2>
+My name is Hamid Alami, and I'm a software and Frontend developer from Australia.</h2>

 ###